Is there a weather station configuration that represents what I need for my farm?

 How is soil moisture data factored into the NEWA disease models?

 Currently it is not.
 However, NEWA does allow you to display your soil moisture data in its interface, and of course you can always access it through HOBOlink.com to view, alarm, or export this information.

 Why would I need to know the soil moisture on my farm if it is not used in the NEWA models?

 Soil moisture data can help you determine the ideal time for seeding and planting.
 It can also assist in cases where you may have varying landscapes and irrigation management is critical to optimal production.

 The default station you recommend is cellular.
 Can I use Wi-Fi or Ethernet?

 Absolutely.
-If the location where you are deploying your station is Wi-Fi or Ethernet-enabled, HOBO RX weather stations are ideal and offer the benefit of not having the annual data plan charge associated with a cellular system.
-While we keep our data plans affordable, it is nice to have the investment complete at the time of purchase.
-For Wi-Fi, it’s important to be absolutely certain about the strength of the signal at the barn, or wherever your station is deployed.
+If the location where you are deploying your station is Wi-Fi or Ethernet-enabled, HOBO RX weather stations are ideal.
+For Wi-Fi, it’s important to be completely certain about the strength of the signal at the barn, or wherever your station is deployed.

 That depends on how frequently you want to get your data.
 If you are working on a near-real-time basis, then the SP-812 Basic plan, which offers one-hour uploads, should suffice.
 If you want your data more frequently, then we would recommend our SP-814 Standard plan.
-These plans operate on 4G networks, where available, with backward capability for 2G and 3G coverage.
+These plans operate on 4G networks and require annual renewal.